emillub/IT1901_Informatikk_Prosjektarbeid/readme.md

 The project is intended to be a book-rating application.

 As a user you are supposed to be able to logg in so that you can access functions in the app.
 By [realease 3](docs\Release3.md) we now have expanded our app to not work locally, but remotely.
 This implies that we need to have a server running for the application to work.
 The application is now also presented as a "shippable product".
 See [release 3](docs\Release3.md) for more about how this works.
 There is also new functionality and as a user we can now sort the books by author, rating or title as well as delete reviews.
-Our focus has remained as for
-[release 2](docs\Release2.md) and our focus is still on simple functionality with high code quality, efficient cooperation and gitlab synchronizations.
+Our focus remains the same as for release 2 which is still on simple functionality with high code quality, efficient cooperation and gitlab synchronizations.

 ## Structure